irzyxa/Volume2/README.md

 Volume²
 ----

 Volume² - advanced Windows volume control.
-[Author Blog](https://irzyxa.blogspot.com/p/downloads.html)

 This repository contains only a part of the program which is open source(Languages, OSD Skins, Tray Skins, Meter Skins)

 ## Install